ni/monodrive-documentation/docs/LV_client/quick_start/LabVIEW_run_examples.md

 ## Experimental Examples

-Experimental examples show one of many ways to integrate custom code into the simulator.
+Experimental examples show one of many ways to integrate custom code into the LabVIEW client.
 These examples are in the *experimental* stage and can be found at:

 `C:\Program Files\National Instruments\LabVIEW 2019\vi.lib\monoDrive\monoDriveClient\labview\experimental\`